Nonlocal Advantage of Quantum Coherence in Top Quarks: Formalism

+where \( H(p) = -p \log_2 p - (1 - p) \log_2 (1 - p) \) is the binary Shannon entropy.
+This closed form applies only when the spin-correlation matrix is diagonal, which is the case when the off-diagonal basis is used for measuring the matrix elements.
+In experimental settings at the LHC, however, the helicity basis is often used instead, introducing off-diagonal correlations; in such cases, one must treat the full, generic two-qubit state.
+To the best of the authors' knowledge, no closed-form expression for the NAQC quantified via the $l_{1}$ norm in the helicity basis, that is, one applicable to an arbitrary two-qubit state, has been reported in the literature.
+For a generic correlation matrix, one can only conclude when NAQC is absent; in other regions of the parameter space, the existing criteria do not provide a definite conclusion.
+In contrast, for the relative-entropy formulation of NAQC, a closed-form expression is available for states with vanishing polarization.
+For this class of states, one has:

-In the analysis that follows, we focus on the off-diagonal basis for studying NAQC in top-quark systems.
-This choice is primarily motivated by the fact that nonlocal features and coherence properties are more intuitive to understand the implications of nonlocality in this basis \cite{Hu:2018mxh}.
+In the theoretical analyses that follow, we focus on the off-diagonal basis for studying NAQC in top-quark systems.
+In addition to the obvious limitation of achieving concrete analytical expressions in the helicity basis, this choice is primarily motivated by the fact that nonlocal features and coherence properties are more pronounced and intuitive to understand in the off-diagonal basis \cite{Hu:2018mxh}.
+We revisit the helicity basis in Section~\ref{sec:4}, where we examine its relevance in light of the recent measurement reported by the CMS Collaboration in~\cite{CMS:2024zkc}.